syncfusion/blazor-docs/src/popups/spinner/customization.md

 ### CssClass

-Add the custom class name to Spinner using the `SetSpinner` public method after creating the Spinner component.
+Add the custom class name to Spinner after creating the Spinner component.

 The following code explains how to dynamically add the `CssClass` property after creating the Spinner in Blazor Razor page.